scrl-acl2022/scrl-acl2022/README.md

   --dataset data/test-data/google.jsonl \
   --device cpu
 ```
+Optional settings, important for different test sets: <br>

-Add `--verbose` to see predictions.
+`--verbose` to see predictions <br>
+`--lower-src` to lowercase source text before compression <br>
+`--lower-summary` to lowercase predicted and ground-truth summaries <br>
+`--pretokenized` to white-space tokenize the ground-truth tokens <br>
+`--max-chars 75` to truncate predictions to 75 tokens (for DUC2004 dataset) <br>

 ### Training a new model
-Individual models and their training set are defined in configuration files in the "config" folder. <br>
+Individual models and their training set, along with other settings, are defined in configuration files in the [config](config) folder. <br>

 ```
 python bin/train.py \